6 Incredible Places to Experience Glamping in Montana

 2. Dreamcatcher Tipi Hotel, Gardiner

-While the tipis don’t have individual bathrooms (this is glamping in Montana near Yellowstone, after all — you’re supposed to “rough it!”), the community bathhouse with private bathrooms more than makes up for it.
+While the tipis don’t have individual bathrooms (this is Montana glamping Yellowstone, after all — you’re supposed to “rough it!”), the community bathhouse with private bathrooms more than makes up for it.
 Luxuriate in the heated floors and rainfall showerheads, and don’t be surprised if you find yourself lingering a little too long!

 3. Montana Treehouse Retreat, Columbia Falls